 Writing Was Everything

 A deft blend of autobiography, history, and criticism, Writing Was Everything emerges as a reaffirmation of literature in an age of deconstruction and critical dogma.
 It stands as clear testimony to Alfred Kazin’s belief that “literature is not theory but, at best, the value we can give to our experience, which in our century has been and remains beyond the imagination of mankind.”

 The Dissent of the Governed: A Meditation on Law, Religion, and Loyalty

-Between loyalty and disobedience; between recognition of the law’s authority and realization that the law is not always right: in America, this conflict is historic, with results as glorious as the mass protests of the civil rights movement and as inglorious as the armed violence of the militia movement.
-In an impassioned defense of dissent, Stephen Carter argues for the dialogue that negotiates this conflict and keeps democracy alive.
-His book portrays an America dying from a refusal to engage in such a dialogue, a polity where, indeed, everybody speaks, but nobody listens.
+Between loyalty and disobedience; between recognition of the law’s authority and realization that the law is not always right: in America, this conflict is historic, with results as varied as the mass protests of the civil rights movement and the armed violence of the militia movement.
+Carter argues for the dialogue that negotiates this conflict.

 Achieving Our Country: Leftist Thought in Twentieth-Century America